 This post contains affiliate links for your convenience.
-You can see full disclosure policy.
+You can see the full disclosure policy.

 Just a reminder that this challenge is created by Erin from Lemon’s, Lavender, and Laundry and I appreciate being a part of this challenge!
 Now, let’s look at the laundry room before the makeover.

 My home is 27 years old and I have not updated this room except for adding new floors when we moved in 16 years ago.
-I needed to add something like a backsplash to the wall behind the sink but it is hard to install a new backsplash with only $100 budget.
+There needs to be something behind the sink but it is hard to install a new backsplash with only $100 budget.
 My DIY floor treatment is going to be navy and white so I need a backsplash that will go well with navy and white.
 As I was searching online for ideas, I kept being drawn to marble subway tiles for the backsplash.
 I did paint my damaged black fireplace tiles several years ago and it looks like the real deal.
 No one can tell that I painted it.
 The best part of this project is that it is going to cost me $0 because I have the paint and feather leftover from the fireplace project.
 If you do not have supplies, this project will still cost you less than $10.

 Check out the blog post for the tutorial for my Faux Marble Fireplace.
 The tiles use to be black and stained from the heat and the faux marble paint has held up well with no scratches.